-In FY2023, the overall BEPI for UNBC decreased slightly to 424 kWh/m2/yr from 426 kWh/m2/yr in the previous year - a 0.5% decrease.
-This is despite the increased use of the Bioenergy Plant, which has a lower efficiency than the natural gas boilers.
-This is also despite the increased occupancy in buildings in FY2023 when compared to FY2022.
-As a result of the increased use of the Bioenergy Plant, the GHG intensity decreased by 10% compared to FY2022.
-Additionally, despite increasing prices, the total annual energy cost reduced slightly by 1.5%.
-This is also indicative of a reduction in the use of natural gas which has a higher cost than bioenergy.
+In FY2024, the overall BEPI for UNBC decreased slightly to 410 kWh/m2/yr from 424 kWh/m2/yr in the previous year - a 3% decrease.
+This is despite the continued use of the Bioenergy Plant, which has a lower efficiency than the natural gas boilers.
+As a result of the continued use of the Bioenergy Plant, the GHG intensity did not increase compared to FY2023.
+Despite total energy usage reducing, total energy cost increased when compared to FY2023 due to increasing energy rates.
+However, the effect was lessened by using bioenergy, which has a lower cost than natural gas.